mrdcvlsc/APA/readme.md

 # APA - Arbitrary Precision Arithmetic

+Visit Old Working Branch [version3.9](https://github.com/mrdcvlsc/APA/tree/version_3.9) branch for the latest previous working version and implementation.

 A c++ library for big integer and big number computation in general (arbitrary-precision arithmetic).

-# Version 4

-[A WORK IN PROGRESS]
+# Version 4 [A WORK IN PROGRESS]

 This branch **version 4** is an ongoing rewrite of the whole library.

-Visit [version3.9](https://github.com/mrdcvlsc/APA/tree/version_3.9) branch for the latest previous working version and implementation.

 This version will address the problems in the previous versions.